gfilicetti/gke-github-deployment/README.md

   - Terraform scripts for Google Cloud provisioning
   - GitHub actions for Google Cloud CI/CD pipelines
   - Building an ffmpeg container using Cloud Build
+  - Deploying a ffmpeg-api container using Cloud Deploy
   - Using Kueue for Kubernetes Job management
   - Google Cloud Workflows
   - GCSFuse for storage